Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Preliminaries

 \section{Preliminaries}

 \paragraph{Notation.} Throughout, we denote scalar constants by lowercase letters $x$, scalar (random) variables by uppercase letters $X$, vectors of constants $\vx$ and (random) variables $\vX$ in bold typeface, and sets (\eg $\calX$) by calligraphic letters.
+Throughout, we use $p(X)$ to indicate the distribution of $X$ and $p(x)$ to indicate the probability of the event $X=x$.
 If $\varphi$ is a logical formula over variables $\vX$, we say that the constants $\vx$ entail the formula $\varphi$ ($\vx \models \varphi$) if and only if replacing the variables $\vX$ in the formula $\varphi$ with $\vx$ makes the formula true.
 In this case, we say that $\vx$ satisfies or is consistent with the formula; otherwise, it violates or is inconsistent with the formula.
 See \cref{tab:glossary} for a glossary.